infinitelyjames/1-hour-hack/README.md

 - more balls spawn in the better you get
 - text animations yay!!
 - powerups!!! omg they're so cool check them out pls :)

+other games:
+- snek (nom nom snek)
+- space shooter (pew pew)

+known grievances:
+- text animations yay!! --- IGNORE ---
+- you're not good enough to beat the high score
+- your computer may be laggy L